Xbox Series X console with controller

 "One of the things I really love about the games industry is it's a creative art form.
 And it means that the situation and what success is for each game and studio is also really unique.
 There's no one-size-fits-all to it for us."

-My opinion: This was textbook mismanagement disguised as "strategic realignment."
-You don't shut down a studio that just delivered a hit game unless you've fundamentally lost the plot.
-The excuse that they "wouldn't ship another game for years" is absurd—that's how game development works.
-By that logic, every studio should be shut down between releases.
+The excuse that they "wouldn't ship another game for years" is absurd—that's literally how game development works.
+By that logic, Naughty Dog should be shut down every time they finish The Last of Us.

 Microsoft announced 9,000 layoffs globally, bringing 2025's total gaming-related cuts to over 15,300 employees.